MabiPrograms/Mabinogi-Damage-Tracker/README.md

 ## Run the server

-Download the compiled server from the releases page and move that onto a local directory on your pc.
+Download the compiled server from the releases page and move that onto a local SSD or M.2 directory running off your PC.
 Run the MabinogiDamageTracker.server.exe and you should be up and running.
 If a console (command prompt) does not show up or something opens and closes really quicky use the command prompt to run the application and see what error you receive.
 EX:
 cd C:/MabinogiDamageTracker
 MabinogiDamageTracker.Server.exe